Chatham Sound

-The sound can be divided into two parts, by a line drawn between Tugwell and Melville Islands.
+It can be divided into two parts, by a line drawn between Tugwell and Melville Islands.
 The northern part, is influenced by the Nass River outflows and village of Lax Kw'alaams, and the southern part influenced by the Skeena River outflows and the city of Prince Rupert.

 It may have been named in 1788 by British Captain Charles Duncan after John Pitt, 2nd Earl of Chatham, who was First Lord of the Admiralty at that time.

+Tsimshian have relied on Chatham Sound for millennia, and the continued use and health of its resources remain central to their cultural and economic vitality.

 Geography

 Chatham Sound is a semi-enclosed basin with an area of about 600 mi2.
 It is connected to the open waters of the Hecate Strait and Dixon Entrance via several channels, such as Main, Brown, Hudson Bay, and Edye Passages.
 Along its southern end, the sound provides access to inland passages such as the Marcus and Arthur Passages, and the Grenville Channel beyond that.

 The two major rivers that drain into the sound are the Nass River (via the Portland Inlet) and Skeena River (via the Inverness and Marcus Passages).
 Because of the large inflow of fresh water the salinity of the sound is lower than the adjacent ocean.